De Falco Vini

 As someone who I respect in San Francisco said about the De Falco wines after they arrived - "these are good honest wines" - which while seeming to be underwhelming praise, is actually what I am looking for: wines that are honest to their place and which fully express what was capable of being expressed in the fruit in each year.
 Another part of the fun discovery of the De Falco wines is that the producer is very comfortable and confident about their wines and feels no need for "sales pitches" to induce purchases of their wines.
 While this is actually true about every one of my producers (who have no problem selling all their production each year) the wines from Mount Vesuvius are not really thought of as being "highly sought" wines each year in what in my opinion is a business full of too much hype.
 And so, to find such enjoyable and well-made wines in a less prominent area was a very enjoyable an fulfilling experience that I am very happy to share with my clients and their customers.

-Food pairings would include sushi, crab, shrimp, halibut, veal, pork, chicken, seafood and chicken pasta dishes, and salads.
+Food pairings would include crab, sole, swordfish, calamari, seafood pasta and salads, veal, pork, chicken, Asian and Mexican pork, chicken, and seafood dishes, and green salads.

 Lacryma Christi del Vesuvio Rosso 2018

 This is a blend of 85% Piedirosso and 15% Aglianico.
 Aromas are of blackberries, dark cherries, and plums.
 Flavors are mainly of plums and cherries along with hints of cocoa.
 There is a medium body, perfect balance, and interesting tannins which complement the minerality of the volcanic soil.